Electrical and Electronic Engineering MEng/BEng (Hons)

 - a Lotus Exige

-- cars and motorcycles built by engineering students
+- cars and motorcycles built by engineering students.

-All of our lecturers are extremely passionate and care about our individual needs and help us to improve ourselves in learning.
+All our lecturers are extremely passionate, care about our individual needs and help us to improve ourselves in learning.
 We are always directed to exactly where we need to be and are kept well informed of any opportunities for us to grow or improve where we are lacking.
 At Kingston University there is a sense of history and knowledge that helps to uplift students even though our course is still new.

 Why choose this course